RocketChat/docs-old/guides/omnichannel-guides/omnichannel-manger-guides/multiple-business-hours.md

 To access **Business** **Hours** settings:

-1. Goto the dots menu and hit **Omnichannel**.
+1. Go to the dots menu and hit **Omnichannel**.
 Omnichannel settings will open up.

 ![](../../../.gitbook/assets/0%20%282%29.png)